 In Lebanon tabbouleh has almost mythical status.
 When eating with Lebanese friends and family, or at a restaurant, everyone takes immense pride in this salad.
-Every Lebanese household, will give it their own special twist, making it uniquely theirs.
+Each Lebanese household, will give it their own special twist, making it uniquely theirs.
 Shorkk’s tabbouleh comes courtsey of Barbara Massaad from her cookbook Mezze.

 Barbara Massaad admits it does take a bit of time to prepare the parsley.
-If you have a Middle Eastern shop near you, they’ll have large bunches of parsley so you can check the leaves are tender, much better than buying expensive supermarket packets where you can’t feel the leaves.
+If you have a Turkish, Kurdish, or “Middle Eastern” shop near you, they’ll have large bunches of parsley so you can check the leaves are tender.
 Barbara proposes washing the bunches then leaving them to dry in a colander or on a tea towel, so there’s no water left on them (the resulting mush will have you regretting your impatience!)
 Only then do you carefully pick out the stems and put them together in several small bunches.
 Then comes the slicing, which Kamal Mouzawak, founder of Beirut’s famous farmers’ market, Souk el Tayeb, sees as essential.
-Sharp knife in hand, holding the bunch firmly so that you can slice finely, if you’ve previously thought of parsley as a garnish, this will be a revelation.
+Sharp knife in hand, hold the bunch firmly so that you can slice finely.
 The smell of the sliced leaves gets your tastes buds going, and as the leaves aren’t bruised, they don’t turn mushy.
-If the board is dry once you transfer them to the bowl – you’ve done well!
-Taking care to cover the mint once chopped, means that it won’t blacken.
-Anissa Helou also mentions the importance of using fine bulgur wheat, the darker variety if you can find it.
+Once you’ve sliced the mint, cover with a cloth so that it blacken.
+Anissa Helou, the chef and food writer, recommends using fine bulgur wheat, the darker variety if you can find it.

 serves 4